dshetty100/Final-Project/README.md

 #### Data Description:

-* Compilation of expedition records for the Himalayans gathered from journalism sources, books, and climber correspondence

-* 1905 - Spring 2019

-* Over 450 peaks
+The data is a compilation of records for all expeditions that have climbed in the Nepal Himalaya.
+It is based on the expedition archives of Elizabeth Hawley, a longtime journalist based in Kathmandu, and it is supplemented by information gathered from books, alpine journals and correspondence with Himalayan climbers.

 ##### Expeditions
 Data for each expedition team attempting climbs in the Himalayan Range.